tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

     kubectl get ns -Listio-injection
     ```

-1. When using `kubectl` to apply a deployment, Istio employs a Kubernetes [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to augment the pod specification to bundle Envoy into a sidecar container named `istio-proxy`.
+1. When using `kubectl` to apply a deployment, Istio employs a Kubernetes [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to augment the pod specification to bundle Envoy into a sidecar container.

     Verify this:  observe the presence of the istio sidecar injector in your Kubernetes cluster: